joomla/joomla-cms/README.md

 **Note**:You can modify the timeout time by setting the value of **TIMEOUT** constant lower for fast machines and higher for slow computers.
 The constant located in the file `tests/codeception/acceptance/_bootstrap.php`

+Changing the browser the tests are running with?
+---
+In your acceptance.suite.yml just change the browser name.
+Possible values are firefox, chrome, internet explorer and MicrosoftEdge.

+Note: If you are running Windows Insiders builds, then you need to set MicrosoftEdgeInsiders to true.

 Do you have suggestions?
 ---
 Please create an issue here https://github.com/joomla-projects/gsoc16_browser-automated-tests/issues we will be happy to discuss and improve project.